 First and foremost, be cautious.
 We all want to explore everything, but use your common sense.
 If you see a desolate area that doesn’t seem too safe, stay away from it.
 Or at least don’t go by yourself.

 If you have a local host at your destination, have them go with you; they might know how safe or not the area is.
 Also, try not walking by yourself on dangerous-looking alleys or late at night.

 Be as friendly as you can, but don’t be a simple open book.
 If hanging with fellow travelers you met on the way, no matter how friendly they are, keep in mind that they are virtually strangers.
 So, be careful what you share with them and how you share it.

-You should be alert and pay attention to your surroundings.
-That includes people too.
+Whether in a cosmopolitan city, a French barge cruise, or a small village in Thailand, you should be alert and pay attention to your surroundings.
+That includes people, too.
 Always keep an eye on your stuff so you don’t become an easy target to pickpocketers and thieves.

 When in Rome, do as the Romans do… I know you’ve heard that one before.
 Right?
 Well, the phrase says it all.
 This helps from attracting the wrong attention or from unknowingly insulting a different culture.